-You can learn a new language or continue with your existing language studies and increase your ability to work in Australia and overseas.
+You can learn a new language or continue with your current language studies and increase your ability to work in Australia and overseas.

 - broaden your career options and enhance your employability

-- develop your knowledge of cultures and societies
+- develop your cross-cultural skills and knowledge of other cultures

-- have access to experienced teaching staff who are immersed in the language and associated culture you have chosen.
+- connect you with experienced teaching staff who are immersed in the language and associated culture you have chosen.

-This program will introduce you to the management of linguistic and cultural issues in international organisations and business.
-You'll gain knowledge of socio-linguistic and political aspects of language use, policy and planning.
-Bilingual skills are an asset to careers in many fields including business, community development, foreign aid, planning, policy and diplomacy.
+The Diploma of Languages will introduce you to the management of linguistic and cultural issues in international organisations and business.
+You'll gain knowledge of the sociolinguistic and political aspects of language use, policy and planning.

-You’ll also have the opportunity to participate in extra-curricular activities such as student-run language clubs, mentoring programs, international exchange programs and study tours, which increase your learning outcomes.
+You’ll have the opportunity to take part in extracurricular activities such as student-run language clubs, mentoring programs, international exchange programs and study tours, which increase your learning outcomes.

-You can study the Diploma concurrently with many RMIT degrees.
-We recommend you contact the program manager of the Diploma of Languages to before enrolling to discuss how this program can best fit in with your current studies.
-Please email firstname.lastname@example.org.
+You can study the Diploma with many RMIT degrees.
+Before enrolling, we recommend contacting the program manager to discuss how this program can best fit in with your current studies.
+Please email email@example.com.

 Study will primarily be face-to-face classroom-based activities such as lectures and workshops, supported by online and other flexible delivery mechanisms.

 You’ll have opportunities to use the language in an applied and practical way in real and simulated social, cultural and workplace contexts.